 John Friend Responds to ‘Yoga Mogul’ Status

-in Business of Yoga, News
+in Business of Yoga, YD News

 There’s been plenty of outcry and response on the interwebs over the less than lovey-dovey ‘Yoga Mogul’ NYTimes article.
 Yet, John Friend himself has remained commentless, er mostly.
 JF is a bona fide twitterbug dispatching tweets from the road; the road being all over the planet as he spreads the Anusara seed.
 We know he’s a busy guy, but we also know he wasn’t turned off enough to omit a tweeted link to the piece, and in true “yes” form even take this opportunity to spin it for the positive on his newly deemed “mogul”ness.